 - In the Company with Audit and Supervisory Committee, the decisions on the execution of important operations may be substantially delegated to Directors.
 After the shift to the Company with Audit and Supervisory Committee is completed, we will have enabled speedy decision-making and flexible operations by executive officers.
 In addition, the oversight of operations will become the major role of the Board of Directors.

 By shifting to the Company with Audit and Supervisory Committee, with the new functions, responsibilities and authorities that are described above, the Company will be able to improve and implement the soundness and transparency of management and prompt decision-making, and further enhance its corporate value.

 The Board of Directors and Meetings of the Board of Directors

 The Board of Directors consists of fourteen directors, including Audit and Supervisory Committee members, and holds monthly meetings.
 It makes important management decisions and oversees the Company’s operations.
 The outside directors allow for appropriate decision making and rational management supervision by the board, from objective and neutral perspectives.
 Agendas for the Board of Directors’ meetings include management plans, important organization personnel matters, and large investments and loans.

 The Company has adopted the executive officer system to increase operational efficiency and improve reporting to the Board of Directors through the business reports provided at the monthly executive officer meetings.
 The members of the Board of Directors attends these meetings.

 Audit and Supervisory Committee

-The Company has the Audit and Supervisory Committee, which is organized by three members, including two full-time members.
+The Company has the Audit and Supervisory Committee, which is organized by five members, including two full-time members.
 The Committee monitors the overall performance of duties by directors.
-Two of the members are independent officers and the other has considerable expertise in financial accounting.
+Three of the members are independent officers and two of the members have considerable expertise in financial accounting.
 To enhance auditing activities of the Audit and Supervisory Committee, employees who specialize in supporting the Audit and Supervisory Committee to execute their duties are placed.

 Corporate Governance Report